Ikea Lack Hack – A high-end look on a dime!

 - Utility knife

-3) Begin dry-fitting the large wood tile squares, working left to right.
+Begin dry-fitting the large wood tile squares for the bottom of the table shelf, working left to right.
 As you reach the right edge, measure the length that the final piece has to be and trim it to size as you did above.
 You will have to repeat this process again because the depth of the table is greater than the size of the tiles.
 Don't worry, it's easy to cut the tiles to fit the depth of your table by using a utility knife to cut the mesh webbing on the back of the tiles.
 Continue until the entire bottom shelf is covered with wood tiles.
-Don't glue anything yet!
+Don't glue anything into place yet!

-4) With the bottom of your piece dry-fitted with the wood tiles, you are ready to begin working on the sides.
+With the bottom of your piece dry-fitted with the wood tiles, you are ready to begin working on the sides.
 You can easily peel individual pieces of wood off the webbed backing.
-I'm not going to lie, this step is definitely more time consuming than covering the bottom shelf.
+I'm not going to lie, this step is definitely more time-consuming than covering the bottom shelf.
 But if you like playing Tetris, you are in luck :) See, you can't just trim the side pieces with your table saw because each piece needs to be a different length so that it fits into/fingers into the wood tiles on the bottom perfectly; remember, the bottom tiles are not a uniform size.
-I put on an awesome audio book and powered through this step.
+I put on an awesome audiobook and powered through this step.

-5) Begin attaching the side pieces by applying a small amount of Dap Rapid Fuse Wood Adhesive to each strip of wood to the sides.
-Don't glue the bottom pieces yet.
+Then begin attaching the side pieces by applying a small amount of Dap Rapid Fuse Wood Adhesive to each strip of wood to the sides.
 Use a clamp to hold the first piece of each side in place before gluing the others.
 Allow the first piece to fully cure before attaching the additional pieces.
-You won't be able to use clamps for each and every piece as your work your way inside the shelf area–that's okay!
+You won't be able to use clamps for each and every piece as you work your way inside the shelf area–that's okay!
 I found that holding the pieces in place with a little bit of pressure for about 10 seconds was sufficient.
-Continue cutting and gluing the side pieces in place until you finish both sides.
+Continue cutting and gluing the side pieces in place until you finish both sides. - Glue the bottom tiles in place.

 Gorgeous!
 I just love how this project turned out.
 I am so inspired.
 Thanks for sharing. :)